 x402 HTTP Transport

-GET /discovery, POST /x402/access, and GET /api/resource.
+GET /discover, POST /x402/access, and GET /api/resource.
 Any HTTP client — curl, fetch, an AI agent — can participate.
 No special libraries required on the client side.
 See x402 HTTP Flow.A2A (Agent-to-Agent)

 A2A (Agent-to-Agent)